Readri205/MS3_Plant_Manager/README.md

 - V23.3 Updates to trefle filter page search
 - V23.4 Upated plant details page for no image
 - V23.5 Add tests for Shamrock wrapper for trefle
+- V23.6 Add plant_id to menu in base